anishjv/cellapp-analysis/README.md

 Step 5: Use the **gather_plot_summaries** function to collect multiple wells and/or positions that represent the same experiment.
 The function requires a list as the input.
 Each entry in the list must be a string encoding the well and position identifier.
 Notice the capitalization and well number convention used in the example below.
 The output is a dataframe with an additional column for the well+position designation.
 In the future, one more column indicating the experiment will be added.

+Step 6: Use the **fit_model** function to fit a 4-parameter sigmoid to binned data.
+The function expects input data as a dataframe with the first column containing the fluorescence signal and the second column containing the time in mitosis.
+For this model to work, the 0 dosage response must be defined as a positive value.
+This value must be obtained from a -rapamycin well or otherwise supplied.
+If it is unavailable, perform a rough background subtraction as shown below on a temporary basis. quant_fraction must a list that specifies the quantiles to be evaluated for the dosage.
+The bin range is based on the quantile values of the dosage values.
+Remember that the eSAC dosage distribution is asymmetric (it should be possible to fit it with a log-normal distribution).
+Therefore, the default quantile values (used below) are asymmetric. bin_size is arbitrarily defined and can also be adjusted if necessary.
+Don't use lower values (the default shown below is empirically defined).

 ```python
 exp_analysis.files(Path(to_inference_folder), cell_type = "HeLa")
 exp_analysis.track_centroids(save_flag = False)